 Responding to customer complaints, overseeing many activities at once, and the fast pace of work make this a varied and possibly stressful role.

-The shift patterns that managers are required to work may disrupt their personal lives.
+The shift patterns that managers are required to work may disrupt your personal life.

 Managers may be requested to cover at other restaurants.
 This demands mobility, flexibility and a willingness to travel.

-Salary data from the UK Skills Council (UKSP).
+Salary data from the Hospitality Guild.
 Figures are intended as a guide only.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.